tim-hellhake/xiaomi-temperature-humidity-sensor-adapter/README.md

 ## Known issues

+### Linux
+If you are not using the official gateway image you may need to follow these [instructions](https://github.com/noble/noble#running-on-linux).

 ### Temperature and humidity are `0`
 The temperature and humidity values are sent periodically by the sensor.